zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-google.md

 [APZ 76.2] (# apz76.2) # apz76.2 .ref .apz} "From Ignorance and Memory
 Purified "means neglect and memory, purified.
 Purified.
-Purified, purified, shining, courtyardless, filthy That is, they were softened and fit for karma.
+Purified, purified, shining, courtyardless, filthy That is, they were softened and fit for kamma.

 [APZ 76.3] (# apz76.3) ෙහි # apz76.3 .ref .apz ෙහි "Dharma argument goes forward"
 Dharma logic refers to the concept of samyak.
 It's like that.
 Will be ahead.